zmcartor/homestead-guide/old-docs-for-reference/go-ethereum-wiki.rst/Ethereum-on-Android.rst

 ------------------

 Currently ``xgo`` will compile a native Android binary that can be copied onto a device and executed from a terminal emulator.
-As Ethereum Android support at the moment is mostly a developer feature, there have been no attempts at making it even remotely user friendly (installers, APKs, etc).
+As Expanse Android support at the moment is mostly a developer feature, there have been no attempts at making it even remotely user friendly (installers, APKs, etc).